EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 20220916 06:17:42.243 [inf][hpc] ****Ledger created**** (lcl:4-cbc3d0bd state:1003873b patch:dd100440)
 ```

-___NOTE :___  _Here we used 3 node HotPocket cluster._
+___NOTE :___  _A 3-node HotPocket cluster is used in the example above._

-## Advanced usage of NPL
+## Advance usage of NPL

-Okay, Now let's try to develop something useful using these NPL messages.
-As mentioned at the beginning, the nodes can attain collective decisions using these NPL messages.
-So let's get the example of random number generation.
+Now let's try to develop something useful using NPL messages.
+As mentioned before, the nodes can make collective decisions using NPL messages.

+Let's go back to the example of random number generation:

 - First, each node generates a random number and broadcasts it to the UNL.
-- Then each node keeps an array of numbers that it has received.
+- Each node then maintains an array of numbers that it has received.
-- Once a node receives all messages from its peers or the timeout period is reached, the node has to select the maximum of the received random numbers.
+- Once a node receives all messages from its peers, or the timeout period is reached, the node has to select the maximum from the received random numbers.
-- Then node tries to write that figure into the `data.txt` file in its state.
+- The node then tries to save the maximum value in the `data.txt` file in its state.

-___NOTE :___ _Here we have used stringified JSON object as the message._
+___NOTE :___ _A stringified JSON object is used as the message in the example below._

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");